kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_stand_alone/function_xx0028async_x_await_yx0029_x007b.md

 ✖ ',' expected - start: 18, end: 20
 ✖ ',' expected - start: 27, end: 29
 ✖ The parser expected to find a '}' to match the '{' token here - start: 32, end: 32
+✖ The parser expected to find a '}' to match the '{' token here - start: 32, end: 32

 ```